alexbaousis/Dissertation-Code/README.md

 - The Region-aware Distribution Contrast repository: https://github.com/HereNowL/Region-aware-Distribution-Contrast.git

 Works relating to MTI-Net contain citations.
-The rest of the work is based directly on Region-aware Distribution Contrast therefore, despite the fact that PSXXI and MeRC have their own additions, consider works not explicitly cited as from/derived from the Region-aware Distribution Contrast paper's work
+The rest of the work is based directly on Region-aware Distribution Contrast therefore, despite the fact that PSXXI and MeRC have their own additions, consider works not explicitly cited as from/derived from the Region-aware Distribution Contrast paper's work.
+These models make changes within these files but new files are not made.